Andrea planned her own wedding during the pandemic, which was an incredibly stressful time. She learned a few tricks along the way.

 - In general, don't focus too much on your bachelor party.
 Focus more on your wedding and honeymoon.
 Don't spend money on a bachelor party: that's the best man's job.

-- Don't do the bachelor party the same weekend of the wedding.
+- Don't do the bachelor party the same weekend as the wedding.
 You will be exhausted.

 - Don't do things you might regret or would cause friction in your marriage.
 Be mature.